 Current Impact Networks

-The Learning by Scientific Design Network is a two-year effort (2019-2021) bringing together six educator-preparation programs that want to ensure novice teachers understand basic principles of learning science and incorporate them into their instructional practice.
-Building off Deans for Impact’s The Science of Learning, this initiative asks participating programs to reimagine and redesign the arc of teacher-candidate experiences to ensure candidates are prepared with our best scientific understanding of how students learn.
-Among activities underway, Deans for Impact is developing a unique formative assessment designed to provide information about teacher-candidates’ knowledge of and ability to apply principles of learning science to the work of teaching.
-Collectively, the participating institutions prepare 1,300 new teachers every year.
+The Learning by Scientific Design Network is a network of educator-preparation programs that want to ensure novice teachers understand basic principles of learning science — and can employ these principles when they teach.
+Building off Deans for Impact’s The Science of Learning, this initiative supports participating programs to reimagine and redesign the arc of teacher-candidate experiences so that candidates are prepared with our best scientific understanding of how students learn.
+As part of this network, Deans for Impact has developed a unique formative assessment that provides data about teacher-candidates’ knowledge of principles of learning science, data which is being used to drive transformative changes within programs.

 Between 2018-2020, five Illinois programs and their P-12 school partners are working together with Deans for Impact to improve the instructional preparedness of beginning teachers, with an emphasis on culturally, racially, and linguistically diverse classroom contexts.
 Participants are using tools developed by the network to collect evidence about the instructional practice of candidates and teacher educators, and developing strategies to increase alignment around key practices among teacher-educators, mentor teachers, and others who support candidates.
 Collectively, the participating institutions prepare nearly 20% of Illinois’s new teachers annually

 Louisiana Believe and Prepare Impact Collaborative